TheRealReal/conn_grpc/README.md

 end
 ```

-Then add `DemoChannel` to your supervision tree, and call anywhere in your application to get your channel connection:
+Then add `DemoChannel` to your supervision tree, and call `get/0` from anywhere in your application to get your channel connection:

 ```elixir
 {:ok, channel} = DemoChannel.get()
 ```

 Depending on the load, using a single channel for the entire application may become a bottleneck.
-In that case, use the `ConnGRPC.Pool` module, that allows creating a pool of channels.
+In that case, use the `ConnGRPC.Pool` module, that creates a pool of channels.

 For more info, see [`ConnGRPC.Channel` on Hexdocs](https://hexdocs.pm/conn_grpc/ConnGRPC.Channel.html).